 Figure 2: A computation of the percentage of aerosol signal change in the horizontal and vertical polarizations compared to the scalar.
 The top, and bottom figures are the horizontal, and vertical polarization respectively.
 The geometry for the simulation is set up with SZA of 45o and SSA of 60o with an Albedo of 0 and using the background aerosol profile.

 Figure 3: A computation of the percentage of aerosol signal over the total radiance for a three polarizations.
-The top, middle, and bottom figures are the unpolarised, horizontal, and vertical polarization respectively.
+The top, middle, and bottom figures are the scalar, horizontal, and vertical polarization respectively.
 The geometry for the simulation is set up with SZA of 45o and at an altitude 15.5 km with an Albedo of 0 and using the background aerosol profile.

 Figure 4: A percent of the linear polarized radiances over the scalar radiance, the top and bottom figures are the horizontal and vertical polarizations respectively.
 The radiances were calculated with a geometry of 60o SZA and 45o SSA with an albedo of 0 and using the background aerosol profile.
 Note that the scale for each plot are different.